 While some of the worst tornadoes in modern history have occurred on high-risk days, it's important to remember that the vast majority of destructive tornadoes and tornado-related injuries and deaths occur on days without a high risk in place.
 All severe weather is dangerous.

-The high risk area covered portions of Alabama and Mississippi.
-Forecasters issued the high risk one day in advance for only the third time since 2006.
+The high risk area stretched from southern Illinois to southern Arkansas, including the cities of Memphis, Tennessee, and Jonesboro, Arkansas.
 A powerful low-pressure system over the central U.S. created favorable dynamics for a tornado outbreak in and around the high risk area.

 There were 224 same-day high risk outlooks issued by the Storm Prediction Center between January 1, 2000, and December 31, 2024, accounting for 65 days over the past two-and-a-half decades.
 The SPC issues multiple forecast updates throughout the day—this map counts all of those updates.